 How do you find a loft or unusual property in Paris?

 Lofts, workshops, and unusual properties represent less than 3% of the Parisian market and often sell outside conventional channels.
-A specialized property hunter accesses these properties through a network of agents, building caretakers, and direct owners, before they even appear on property portals.
+A specialised property hunter accesses these properties through a network of agents, building caretakers, and direct owners, before they even appear on property portals.

 Can you convert a commercial space into a habitable loft in Paris?